yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the TailspinToys-CI build window, VsTest - testAssemblies is highlighted on the left, Publish Build Artifacts is highlighted in the search box, and the Add button is highlighted below that.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image79.png "Package up the build and prepare it for deployment")

-12. Now that we have added the final task, we will need to go back and configure several of the tasks.
+12. Now that we have added the final task, we will need to go back and configure several of the tasks

-13. Select the "Build solution \*\*\\\*.sln" task that you added copy the following text into the "MSBuild Arguments" field as shown in the screen shot below.
+13. Select the "Build solution \*\*\\\*.sln" task that you added copy the following text into the "MSBuild Arguments" field as shown in the screen shot below

     ```
     /p:DeployOnBuild=true /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:PackageLocation="$(build.artifactstagingdirectory)\\"